timmbogner/Farm-Data-Relay-System/README.md

 The gateway takes the packet of DataReadings and interprets it into json format, then outputs it over the serial port.
 From here it can be collected by another microcontroller or a Raspberry Pi front-end to be sent to the cloud for further processing and storage.

 ## Front-end

 ### Blynk
+Each DataReading that is recieved via serial is set to its blynk virtual pin counterpart.
+I've also implemented "set" and "get" commands for the blynk terminal, but these are still experimental.
 The Blynk sketch has been giving me problems, but it does still work.
 It suffers from a couple seemingly random WDT resets that I'm still struggling to pin down.
 This doesn't affect much functionality much for me, but I'd graciously accept any advice in that area.

 ## Future plans
-Future plans are to include as many types of nodes as I can fathom.
+Future plans are to include as many types of nodes and front end modules as I can fathom.
 I'm working on sketches to remotely adjust irrigation/ventilation, as well as an idea for RGB lanterns, with colors controlled by FDRS.
 I'm also looking into the ability to display certain readings on a screen and send manual commands from the terminal itself, or other devices within the system locally.

 ## Thank you
 ...very much for checking out my project!
 There are a few topics I've glossed over here that I intend to elaborate on in the future.
 If you have any questions, please feel free to contact me at bogner1@gmail.com.